Staff leave management: how time off improves productivity (when it’s done right)

 We sometimes need to step away from work to satisfy the ‘life’ part of the equation.
 For most of us, this means taking some leave.
 This could be a week’s annual leave for a much-needed holiday, a mental health day to recalibrate in a particularly stressful period, or an extended sabbatical to explore something new.

-As a manager or business owner, giving employees this time – indeed, actively encouraging it – is not only a core component of good, ethical management but a real productivity driver.
+For managers and business owners, giving employees this time – indeed, actively encouraging it – is not only a core component of good, ethical management but a real productivity driver.

 Staff leave is an inherently double-edged sword.

-It’s easy to see its value and to cherish a generous leave policy when you’re the one relaxing on the beach with a pina colada, phone on silent or left behind at home (or at the bottom of the pool – no judgment), a book in hand and not a care in the world.
-But when it’s Sally from marketing’s turn in the sun and you’re getting pinged every hour with all Sally’s redirected emails, and next week Frank’s off to New York for a study trip… you can feel all that fresh energy and motivation rapidly dissipating.
+It’s easy to see its value and to cherish a generous leave policy when you’re the one relaxing on the beach with a pina colada.
+But when it’s Sally from marketing’s turn in the sun, and you’re getting pinged every hour with all Sally’s redirected emails, and next week Frank’s off to New York for a study trip… You can feel all that fresh energy and motivation rapidly dissipating.

-It's easy to see how staff leave can have a negative impact on productivity if it results in staff shortages or unmanageable workloads for remaining colleagues.
+It's easy to see how staff turnover can negatively impact productivity if it leads to staff shortages or unmanageable workloads for remaining colleagues.
+The gaps aren’t just physical in distributed teams, they’re digital.
+When managing leave across different time zones and schedules, there is a requirement for very clear visibility to prevent workflow disruption.
 This can increase workplace pressure and stress, leading to lower motivation and morale, resentment and potentially even burnout, if the situation is allowed to become part of the culture.

 Unhappy and unmotivated staff are, unsurprisingly, not very productive.